THE ACTION GUIDE: A FOUR-PRONGED STRATEGY FOR SUSTAINING CHILD DEVELOPMENT AND PREVENTION APPROACHES IN SCHOOLS

 - Developing strategies for pursuing systems change

-- Communicating to community members in or out of your network
+- Communicating to community members in and out of your network

 The Action Guide consolidates these into a four-pronged strategy that can be adapted for varying situations, from state to more local purposes, from just starting to strategize on how to improve student well-being and social, behavioral and academic outcomes to figuring out how to sustain effective programming.
 This section provides both an overview and conceptual basis for the Guide, as well as an “on-ramp” for those just starting out; each subsequent section dives deeper into the crucial steps towards sustainability.
 The strategy: